smitdalt/machine-learning/README.md

 - [NLP Classification](notebooks/nlp/Text&#32;Classification/SentimentClassification.ipynb)
 - [NLP Translation ](notebooks/nlp/Text&#32;Translation/TextTranslation.ipynb)

+*Note: need to prune answers from notebooks*

 Outcomes addressed in week 9:
 - Understand the concepts of learning theory, i.e., what is learnable, bias, variance, overfitting.
 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
 - Understand the application of learned models to problems in classification, prediction, clustering, computer vision, and NLP.
-- Understand deep learning concepts including representation learning.
+- Understand deep learning concepts and architectures including representation learning Multi-layer Perceptrons, Convolutional Neural Networks, Recurrent Neural Networks, and Attention Mechanisms.

 ---